 Located in an eastern suburb of Cleveland, Hillcrest Hospital is a Cleveland Clinic hospital and Level II trauma center with a Level III neonatal intensive care unit.
-Other medical specialties include cardiology, cardiothoracic surgery, critical care, high risk obstetrics, oncology, orthopedics, pediatrics and emergency medicine.
+Other medical specialties include cardiology, cardiothoracic surgery, critical care, high risk obstetrics, oncology, orthopedics, pediatrics, infectious disease and emergency medicine.
 Residents will assist in the precepting of Doctor of Pharmacy Candidates from several schools of Pharmacy in the United States.

 Intended Outcomes of Residency Training

 - Manage and improve the medication-use process

 - Provide evidence based, patient centered medication therapy management with interdisciplinary teams

 - Provide medication and practice related education and training